- - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 d) measure, mark out, cut and shape a range of materials, and assemble, join and combine components and materials accurately

-e) use finishing techniques to strengthen and improve the appearance of their product, using a range of equipment including ICT [for example, 'drawing' software or computer-aided design (CAD) software and a printer]
+e) use finishing techniques to strengthen and improve the appearance of their product, using a range of equipment including ICT [for example,

 f) follow safe procedures for food safety and hygiene.